Creating a custom UI

 The game scene is the central scene of your game.
 It is important to have this scene created in your game because it will be automatically called by Escoria through an API defined by the class ESCGame.
 Your job is to override the functions provided by this API if and where needed.

-On the visual parts of this scene, you may consider that the game scene gathers all the static visual parts of your game: Verbs interface (whatever you want it to be: Buttons, mouse cursors…), inventory (also whatever you want it to be), dialog choices, and the tooltip.
+With respect to the visual parts of this scene, you may consider that the game scene gathers all the static visual parts of your game: a verbs interface (whatever you want it to be: buttons, mouse cursors, …), inventory (also whatever you want it to be), dialog choices, and the tooltip.

 This scene is in charge of multiple things: